Who Dares Challenge Cooper’s Safety Rules?

 Cooper's rules come up short for that.

 Heresy, you say?
 Let's go through each of Cooper's safety rules, taking his verbiage at face value, and see how they measure up against both safety concerns.
-Then I'll share our adaptation of each rule.
+And I'll also share our adaptation of each rule.

 Cooper's Rule #1 - All guns are loaded.